JeremyHudson43/HudsonRepo/README.md

 Hello, and welcome to my GitHub.
 I've written the following programs for fun and to practice my programming skills.
 My work is organized by folder, please read below for more information.

  ## Java Swing
 ``Library Management System`` - My most detailed project that simulates functions of a librarian.
 These include check-in, check out, managing customers, and looking up and maintaining books.
 Implements the Google Books API.
-A more detailed description can be found under docs inside the Library Management System folder under Java Swing.
+A more detailed description can be found under docs inside the Library Management System folder.

  ## Java
 ``ReverseRecursion`` - reverses a word using a recursive StringBuffer algorithm